Why animated, graphic notation? (Part 2: Reading a circle as music notation)

 A close up of circles, or perhaps better described - dots - in ‘Landay Sequenza’ as individual notes softly struck/played. (pizz/tenuto etc).

-This is the second entry about how my compositional tools speak to my core compositional interests, in particular my own system of animated, graphic notation.
-The last blog addressed reading a line as music notation - this entry talks about how I use, circles in my notation.
-A new work entitled Goddess is being premiered by Australian ensemble ELISION on Feburary 20 at the Melbourne Recital Centre.
-This is a work that relies heavily on coloured circles in the percussion part in particular, and is the first investigation of this technique in my work for a while.
+This is the second entry about how my compositional tools speak to my core compositional interests, in particular through my own system of animated, graphic notation.
+The last blog addressed the idea of reading a line as music notation - this entry talks about how I use circles as notation.
+The premiere of Goddess by Australian ensemble ELISION triggered this article, as it is a work that relies heavily on differently sized, coloured circles in the percussion part in particular.

-Whilst drawing lines as notation works very well for singular, sustained sounds - circles are used for a variety of different approaches in my music.
-I would say that the circular shape, however, is used more ‘liberally’ in my works - often meaning different approaches, whilst still attempting to ‘look like it sounds’ or ‘looks like how you’d play it.
-In the blog below, each piece title is linked to a video of the full score, and screenshots are provided.
+Whilst drawing lines as notation works very well for singular, sustained sounds - circles are used for a variety of different musica; approaches in my notation.
+Circular shapes are broadly used more ‘liberally’ in my works - often depicting different approaches, whilst still attempting to ‘look like it sounds’ or ‘looks how you’d play it’.
+In the blog below, each piece title is linked to a video of the full score, and screenshots from the works discussed are provided on the left.

 In Sub Arial (2015), a single, large circle is indicated on a page of the score.
-A countdown of time is provided, and the score is stationary - there is no playhead, just a time count down on the screen.
-The performer can strike a large percussion instrument once, loudly, at any time in that countdown - i.e., whilst the image is showing to the performer.
+This is probably the most distilled use of the circle in my notation.
+THE score is stationary - there is no playhead, just a time count down on the screen.
+The performer can strike a large percussion instrument once, loudly, at any time in that countdown - i.e. whilst the image is showing to the performer.
 The colour signifies which performer is playing only.
 When the image disappears, the sound should be dampended.

 That is quite different to the way circles are used in Bravo Compound, composed the same year.
 Whilst the colour also denotes the performer in this case, the shapes are read literally on the time line (the play head that passes over them) - and the shape/size is the dynamic of the material performed during that time (ie like the classic crescendo/descresendo hairpin).
 This work is for laptop orchestra, so the performer may play whatever material they like in the place where the circle exists.
-The shade of the circle here denotes the density of material, and the size is the dynamic.
-However in The Fourth Estate (2014) the shade of the circle is the dynamic, as is the case in Chunk.
-Both these piano works use the horizontal axis as a placement position on the keyboard (ie pitch), and again, the circle is played as it looks - less then more then less notes - in a tremelo/trilling style to ‘fill’ the sound.
-In the Fourth estate, it provides clear pitch information - specific - starting in a small group of notes before swelling out to include more, and back in again as the playhead passes over the shape.
-Chunk has a competitive, complex quality - not all the circles are possible to be played as written - designed to create the competition with the midi piano that is reading it’s own score on a Disklavier, notated using the same approaches.
+The shade of the circle here denotes the density of material.
+In an earlier work, The Fourth Estate (2014) the shade of the circle is the dynamic, as is the case in Chunk (2011), my first work that engages circles in notation.
+Both these piano works use the horizontal axis as a placement position for hands on the keyboard (and thus, pitch), and the circle is played as it looks - less then more then less notes - as a kind of action notation, usinga tremelo/trilling style to ‘fill’ the sound.
+In the Fourth Estate, the circle’s placement provides clear, specific pitch information - starting in a small group of notes before swelling out to include more, and back in again as the playhead passes over the shape.
+Both feature vertical movement, yet Chunk has a competitive, complex quality - not all the circles are possible to be played as written - designed to create the competition with the midi-piano that is reading it’s own score on a Disklavier, notated using the same approaches as for the human performer.

-In Tone Being (2015) for tam tam and sub tone, the circles represent a form of action notation - not unlike Sub Arial.
+In Tone Being (2015) for tam tam and sub tone, the circles represent another form of action notation - not unlike Sub Arial.
 Here, the percussionist draws the shape to scale on the surface of the tam tam, represented by the outer circle.
 The colours represent different beaters, but like Sub Arial, a countdown provides a time frame for the activity to be completed within.
-This requires significant preparation to design the time taken on each one with the time frame, which is the same each time the peice is played.
-In Sub Arial, the time frames change for each performance.
+This requires significant preparation to design the time taken on drawingeach circle with the time frame, which is the same each time the peice is played.
+The speed of the drawing changes the sound significantly, giving the performer opportunity to colour the piece in their own way.
+In Sub Arial, however, the time frames allocated to each ‘image’ change for each performance, using a random, generative alogorithm.

-In Broken Approach, a percussion piece for multiple percussion instruments, instruments are positioned in front of the performer along a horizontal design, mirrored in the score.
-In this piece, the circles are used as a thematic device - they are subject to inversions, re-coding, slowing down, speading up etc. They are designed to be recogniseable as a theme, in the original statement but also the range of variations applied.
+In Broken Approach (2014), a percussion piece for multiple percussion instruments, instruments are positioned in front of the performer along a horizontal space, mirrored in the score across a horizontal line, across which the score scrolls vertically.
+In this piece, the circles are used as a thematic device - they are subject to inversions, re-coding, slowing down, speeding up etc. They are designed to be recognisable as a theme, both in the original statement but also the range of variations revealed as the piece progresses.

-Circles are also used to represent soft pizzacato effects in my works - as opposed to crosses which signify brighter, more dynamic attacks..
+Circles are also used to represent soft pizzacato effects in my works - as opposed to crosses which signify brighter, more dynamic attacks.
 These usually indicate a performance approach, rather than an exact representation of the where and when of notes.
 In Chunk, small dots are considered as single, pizzicato notes on the piano.
+This would be the earliest and most common deployment of circles - better called dots - in my work.

 Thee most recent work, Goddess, uses circles in a range of ways for the percussionist in this trio - but this time i have left the performer to choose how to play them.
-The colours are different percussion instruments and/or beaters.
+The colours are different percussion instruments and/or beaters - or to put it another way, different timbral colours.
 The size of the circles represent both volume and/or density.
 When they overlap, the sound should too.
-Working with the percussionist, Peter Neville from ELISION, we decided that playing the first half of the circle as a crescendo, then letting it decay until it is stopped when (if it doesn’t end before) the playhead has passed the circle.
-Sometimes he will play a single hit (Sub Arial style), othertimes a tremelo/roll effect to fill the shape.
+Working with percussionist Peter Neville from ELISION, we decided that playing the first half of the circle as a crescendo, then letting it decay until it is stopped when (if it doesn’t end before) the playhead has passed the circle.
+Sometimes he will play a single hit (Sub Arial style), other times a tremolo/roll effect to fill the shape (Chunk style).
 The other parts are harp (red) and double bass (dark blue).

-So circles as a notational device are a more flexible element in my system - as action notation (Tone Being, Sub Arial, Goddess), thematic devices (Broken Approach), dynamically shaped performance spaces (Bravo Compound), pitch spaces (Chunk, the Fourth Estate) or simply individual notes in a wide range of works.
+So circles as a notational device are a more flexible element in my system - as action notation (Tone Being, Sub Arial, Goddess, Chunk), thematic devices (Broken Approach), dynamically shaped performance spaces (Bravo Compound), pitch spaces (Chunk, the Fourth Estate) or simply individual notes in a wide range of works.

 A quick note about my notation system - My music is designed to be shared with performers in the Decibel ScorePlayer on tablets, which plays files made in the Decibel Score Creator.
 I have written over 80 works in this format.
 Most of my scores could be read as a film, though some parts would be hard to see, and it is hard to coordinate the start accurately in ensemble works..